padawanjonbob/Cyberbasic-2-IDE/README.md

-ide_ui.py contains UI layout and components. highlighter.py implements the syntax highlighting engine. cyberbasic_config.py stores keywords, themes, and configuration. cyberbasic.exe is the required CyberBasic runtime.
+ide_ui.py contains UI layout and components. highlighter.py implements the syntax highlighting engine. cyberbasic_config.py stores keywords, themes, and configuration.
+CB2IDE.exe is the required CyberBasic runtime.

 Requirements

 Python version 3.8 or higher is required.

 The application is designed for Windows and uses pywinstyles for native styling.

-The CyberBasic runtime executable cyberbasic.exe must be present.

 Installation